Skip to main content

 3. You’ll improve your fertility

-The longer a woman smokes, the higher the risk of fertility problems such as delayed conception, damage to egg DNA, and even an ectopic pregnancy.
+The longer a woman smokes, the higher the risk of fertility issues such as delayed conception, damage to egg DNA, and even an ectopic pregnancy.

 Quitting smoking can improve your fertility and reduce the risk of pregnancy complications.